ericzrinsky/discogs/case_study.md

 "3WdlM6O8p5wxmx3p7hrPHM", "0YQBN02bmZvwGNrrWsg2sT"]
 ```

-We're now ready to start building our application to generate a Spotify playlist from the data we've obtained.
+We've got what we need to build our application that generates a **Spotify** playlist from the data we've obtained.

 [Back To Top](#top)